Johanna Larsson

 Johanna Larsson ([ˈlɑ̌ːʂɔn]; born 17 August 1988) is a Swedish former tennis player.
-In her career, she won two singles and 14 doubles titles on the WTA Tour, as well as 13 singles and 17 doubles titles on the ITF Women's Circuit.
+In her career, she won two singles and 14 doubles titles on the WTA Tour, with 13 singles and 17 doubles titles on the ITF Women's Circuit.
 Her career-high WTA rankings are 45 in singles, achieved in September 2016, and 20 in doubles, set on 30 October 2017.

 In 2017, Larsson qualified for the WTA Finals for the first time, with her partner Kiki Bertens, reaching the final in Singapore upsetting fourth seeds Barty and Dellacqua and second seeds Vesnina and Makarova.
 They lost in the final against Tímea Babos and Andrea Hlaváčková.
 Larsson made her debut for the Sweden Fed Cup team in 2005, eventually accumulating an overall win–loss record of 50–30.

+Career

-Early career
+Early years

-Larsson began playing international tennis on the ITF Junior Circuit, with a career-high junior world ranking at No. 79 in September 2006.
-During the Fed Cup in 2005 she made a significant career achievement when defeating Anna Kremer.
+Larsson began playing international tennis on the ITF Junior Circuit, with a career-high junior ranking at No. 79 in September 2006.
+During the Fed Cup in 2005, she made a significant career achievement when defeating Anna Kremer.
 Larsson went on to defeat Brenda Schultz-McCarthy and Joanna Sakowicz.
-She was awarded a wild card for a WTA event In Stockholm, beating Kristina Barrois in three sets before losing to Swedish No. 1, Sofia Arvidsson in a close match.
-Towards the end of 2006, Larsson suffered an injured hamstring, made a came back in early 2007, and played mainly in the USA.
-She won the $10k Falkenberg title in back to back seasons.
+She was awarded a wildcard for a WTA Tour event in Stockholm, beating Kristina Barrois in three sets, before losing to Swedish No. 1, Sofia Arvidsson, in a close match.
+Towards the end of 2006, Larsson suffered an injured hamstring, made a comeback in early 2007, and played mainly in the U.S. She won a $10k title in Falkenberg in back to back seasons.
 She returned to Fed Cup in 2007, losing to Maša Zec Peškirič and beating Vojislava Lukić and Naomi Cavaday, both ranked in the top 300, giving Sweden 9th place.